Multiuser Random Coding Techniques for Mismatched Decoding: Introduction

-We let $\pebar(n,M)$ denote the average error probability with respect to a given random-coding ensemble which will be clear from the context.
-The random-coding error exponent $E_{r}(R)$ is said to exhibit ensemble tightness if
+We let $\pebar(n,M)$ denote the average error probability with respect to a given random-coding ensemble that will be clear from the context.
+A random-coding error exponent $E_{r}(R)$ is said to exhibit ensemble tightness if